Tamara D. Herold

 Associate Professor & Graduate Coordinator

-Dr. Herold co-developed the internationally recognized violence reduction strategy P.I.V.O.T.
-(Place-based Investigations of Violent Offender Territories).
-P.I.V.O.T. is designed to stop shootings in chronically violent urban locations.
-Police, city departments, and local communities work together to disrupt opportunities for violence, using a problem-oriented approach that focuses on uncovering and dismantling place-networks that facilitate violent activities.
-In 2017, P.I.V.O.T. received the international Herman Goldstein Award for Excellence in Problem-Oriented Policing.
+Herold co-developed the nationally recognized violence reduction strategy P.I.V.O.T.
+(Place- based Investigations of Violent Offender Territories).
+P.I.V.O.T.’s design is to stop shootings in chronically violent urban locations.
+Police, city departments, and local communities work together to disrupt opportunities for violence, using a problem-oriented approach that focuses on uncovering and dismantling place-networks that permit violent activities.
+In 2017, P.I.V.O.T. was awarded the international Herman Goldstein Award for Excellence in Problem-Oriented Policing.

 Public service research, community-engaged research, building undergraduate research teams, research presentation coach